FAQs

 How do you ensure the secrecy of my vote?

-Envelopes containing a voting document cannot be opened until there is a JP present.
-The JP is required to sign off that the processes used by the Electoral Officer met the legal requirements.
-The voter’s name is not on the voting document.
 When the envelope is opened the only thing the Electoral Officer is looking for is that the vote for each election is valid.
-This means that for FPP they are making sure that the voter’s intention is clear and they have not ticked or marked more than the number of candidates than there are vacancies.
+For Horizons and other councils using the First Past the Post (FPP system), this means they are making sure the voter’s intention is clear and they have not ticked or marked more than the number of candidates than there are vacancies.

 Elections